How to Use Online Overrides in Clockwise.MD

 a) for what type of visits will I be seeing patients, and how do they differ in length?

 b) how concerned am I about utilizing all of the time between visits?

 Let's address the type and length of visits to be offered: if you know that a new patient visit typically takes 30 minutes, but an existing patient visit only takes ten, you might consider offering your visit times based on either a five- or ten-minute interval.
 Having visit lengths be 'multiples' of each other allows each to nicely fit in the time slots offered.

 Let's consider an extreme example first, and then make more realistic application to normal visit scenarios.
 Let's assume that each of your clinic visits take 30 minutes, regardless of acuity or complexity.
-Now let's assume that you set your online override intervals to 30 minute intervals; i.e., 10:00, 10:30, 11:00, etc. What now happens if your potential online patient goes online at 10:01 to create a visit?
+Now let's assume that you set your online override intervals to 30 minute intervals; i.e., 10:00, 10:30, 11:00, etc. What now happens if your potential online patient can be seen at 10:01?
 He/she only sees the next available slot as being 10:30 so you have potentially lost 29 minutes because your interval was set so high.
-If, however, you had created your intervals at a lower multiple, say, five minutes apart, your patient would (at 10:01) now see the next available time as 10:05, allowing the patient to select this time and avoid potentially losing the 29 minutes until the next available time.
+If, however, you had created your intervals at a lower multiple, say, five minutes apart, your patient would now see the available time as 10:05, allowing the patient to select this time and avoid potentially losing the 29 minutes until the next available time.

 Should you have any questions regarding this article, feel free to contact the Clockwise Support team at any of the channels shown in the right sidebar.